The Alchemy of Galena

 Farmers felled trees, too.
 Local agriculture expanded with population, so that the value of farm products produced in the area exceeded that of lead as early as 1850.
 The combined effects of smelting and farming on the forests were devastating.
 Old photos show whole hillsides so denuded that they resembled (in Watson's words) goat pastures in Greece.

-The hillsides above the Galena, thus exposed, eroded badly.
+Thus exposed, the hillsides above the Galena eroded badly.
 Even in 1839, local steamboat captains were warning that the Galena was silting up.
 The stream had to be dredged that year and again in 1856; by the Civil War it was already reduced to what Watson calls "a pathetic little stream" which was more mud than water in summer.
 More dredging, even eventual construction of a lock and dam downstream, could not restore the river as a dependable navigable stream.

 A river which didn't have room for a steamboat didn't have room for flood waters either.
 Flooding was common.
 When the Market House was built in 1846 on the alluvial terrace between Commerce and Water streets, the entire block was filled in and raised by nine feet, although even that proved to be not enough.
 The worst flood, in 1937, reached higher, and damage to low-lying buildings was substantial.
 Restoration of the town's historic buildings could not begin in earnest, in fact, until 1951, when the present system of levees and flood gates was installed.